The Park has been created on the former grounds of two mental hospitals.

 The northern area of the Park is where Hill End Hospital was located.
 It was opened in 1900 and closed in 1995.
 It even had its own railway line, which is now the Alban Way.
 The hospital was self sufficient with its own farms, kitchen gardens and orchards.

 During the 2nd World War St Bartholomews Hospital was relocated to Hill End Hospital, to treat the war wounded and Londoners injured during the Blitz.
 During the battle of Dunkirk the hospital treated over 600 casualties in one week.
 St Bartholomews hospital eventually relocated back to the London by 1961.

 The majority of the hospital buildings were demolished.
-Those that remain are Cell Barnes House, now Emmaus this was used as a Nurses Home.
-The Pill Packing Unit which is still operational on Highfield Lane, West Lodge, now the Trust's Office.
+Those that remain are Cell Barnes House, now in use by Emmaus, a charity, this was used as a Nurses Home.
+The Pill Packing Unit which has recently closed awaiting redevelopment on Highfield Lane, West Lodge, now the Trust’s Office.
 Ladybirds Nursery occupies part of what was a larger building used for staff training and the small building opposite was an occupational therapy unit.
 More information is provided in this factsheet History of Cell Barnes Hospital.

 Hill End Garden of Rest

 This area was formerly the Hill End Hospital Cemetery, where patients and some staff were buried.
 Patients were only entitled to a paupers burial, meaning that they were laid to rest in mass graves without a headstone.
 According to burial records it appears that 1019 buried took place between 1899 and 1948, using 179 graves.
 After 1933 burials included patients from Cell Barnes Hospitals.

 In 2008 the Trust undertook some ground works and uncovered several numbered metal grave markers.
 The highest numbered grave marker uncovered was 242, this indicates that burials took place beyond 1948.
 For burial records please contact the Hertfordshire County Archives.